 Expert tips to guarantee excellent project management

 Leadership experts swear by collaborative rather than authoritative approaches.
-Instead of telling employees “no” to a suggestion, saying “yes” and then providing qualifications that support your end goal.
+Instead of telling employees “no” to a suggestion, say “yes” and then provide qualifications that will help achieve your end goal.
 This is a great way to make your employees feel empowered.
-It forces you as a project manager to look for more collaborative solutions to reaching goals.
-If you’re stuck on your vision and continue to say “no” to everything else, you may miss some creative new solutions.
+As a project manager, it forces you to look for more collaborative solutions in order to reach goals.
+If you’re stuck on your vision and say “no” to all other ideas and opinions, you may miss some creative new solutions.

 4. “Be as transparent as you can with all of your team members.
 The more they know, the more you all are part of the same dream and vision and you’ll all work harder to get where you need to go as a team.” – John Hingley, co-founder of startup Dasheroo

-5. When using implementing software, “get the entire team—not just part of the team—collaborating in the system” – Shawn Dickerson, GTM Director at Workfront
+5. When implementing software, “get the entire team—not just part of the team—collaborating in the system” – Shawn Dickerson, GTM Director at Workfront

 Nowadays, more likely than not, your team will be using software to collaborate on or complete certain projects.
 Arbitrarily introducing technology can waste time and confuse team members.
 There will be some that adapt to it faster than others.
 It’s vital to your team’s success that you get everyone onboard from the start.
 So, start all communication – even the small talk – in your project management system and avoid email entirely.
 Hibox is the perfect project management platform to get your whole team collaborating and communicating; try it out for free.